Brightspace-support

 Select the default survey to be edited and click on 'Edit' or on the name of the Survey.

-- At Properties you can anonymize the Survey and check/adjust introduction texts, among other things.
+1. At Properties you can check/adjust introduction texts.

-- At Restrictions you can make the Survey visible and add a date on which the Survey becomes available for students to complete.
+2. At Restrictions you can, among other things, make the Survey visible and add a date on which the Survey becomes available for students to complete.

-The 'Properties' also include standard texts for a welcome/thank you text.
-The introduction text appears at the top of the questionnaire if the student opens it.
+The 'Properties' include standard texts for a welcome and thank you text.
+The introduction text appears at the top of the questionnaire when the student opens it.
 The submission text appears after the student has completed all questions and clicked on 'Submit'.
 Both texts are customizable.

 The Restrictions are set to 'Hide from users' by default.
 Under 'Availability' you can enter a start and end date (= the period in which the student completes the survey):